 The hotel offers a choice of rooms, while those looking to splash out can indulge with a night in a hot tub suite.
 Kick off your stay with an indulgent afternoon tea, before hitting the spa for some pre-dinner R&R. And, if you want to explore the grounds or head out on a day trip, the Dormy picnic hampers are the perfect accompaniment.

 If you crave the buzz of a town, then Cheltenham’s No 131 makes the perfect base for exploring the surrounding Cotswolds.
 Housed in a stunning Georgian townhouse, the hotel features 11 individually designed rooms complete with decadent interiors and some with impressive roll-top baths.

-Start your evening with a cocktail or two and a game of pool in the hotel’s Crazy Eights bar, before heading upstairs to dine in the on-site restaurant where you can enjoy seasonal, British food in hip surroundings.
+Start your evening with a cocktail in the hotel’s Gin & Juice bar, before heading upstairs to dine in the on-site restaurant where you can enjoy seasonal, British food in hip surroundings.